privefl/portfolio/docs/network.md

 <img src="network_files/figure-html/unnamed-chunk-3-1.svg" width="80%" style="display: block; margin: auto;" />

-Here, you can clearly see two peaks of visit of [my advanced R course](https://privefl.github.io/advr38book/), one when I blogged about it, which was relayed by [R-bloggers](https://twitter.com/Rbloggers) (59K followers at the time), and the other peak when [Colin Fay](https://twitter.com/_colinfay) (4600+ followers) tweeted about it.
+Here, you can clearly see three peaks of visits of [my advanced R course](https://privefl.github.io/advr38book/), one when I blogged about it, which was relayed by [R-bloggers](https://twitter.com/Rbloggers) (59K followers at the time), one other peak when [Colin Fay](https://twitter.com/_colinfay) (4600+ followers) tweeted about it, and the last peak when I tweeted about it after having finished teaching it for the second year.

 ### Attending conferences